pygame/pygame/docs/reST/ref/math.rst

 | :sl:`pygame module for vector classes`

-!!!EXPERIMENTAL!!!
-Note: This module is still in development and the ``API`` might change.
-Please report bugs and suggestions to pygame-users@seul.org.

 The pygame math module currently provides Vector classes in two and three dimensions, Vector2 and Vector3 respectively.